PARthuu/get_papers_list/README.md

 ## Constraints

-- _Pubmed_ allow only 3 requests per second without using API.
-As, there was no mention about the minimum requirement for the task, I went with the simplest solution.
+- _Pubmed_ allow only 3 requests per second without using signing in.
+As, there was no mention about the minimum requirement for the task, I went with the most simple solution.
 - Execution requirement stated that _"Provide an executable command named get-papers-list via Poetry"_.
 Using this tool as `poetry run python get_papers_list.py` is what I came up with based on that.